hauspie/mpdproxy/README.md

 MPDProxy
 ========

-MPDProxy is a mpd pseudo server which purpose is to control multiple mpd servers using a single client.
+MPDProxy is a MPD (http://www.musicpd.org) pseudo server which purpose is to control multiple mpd servers using a single client.

 The typical usage is controlling several audio stations (in several rooms, or in the same one) at once, while preserving audio